Gudu-Diana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name
+a script that displays the contents list of your current directory